mwain99/StockAnalyser/README.md

 ## Ticker Validation

-Before any bar data is fetched from the API, every ticker in the input file is validated against the Polygon reference endpoint.
-This runs automatically as part of every full ingestion run.
+Before any bar data is fetched from the API, when we run the --validate-tickers flag every ticker in the input file is validated against the Polygon reference endpoint.

 **Checks performed:**